Running Thiel Capital And The Race For Senate With Blake Masters | OAP #54

 Tell me about coming up and how you started your career and where you're at now.

-My parents were still there, my wife's parents are still there.
+My wife's parents are still there.

-I did meet my wife in middle school, which uh seemed natural at the time, but looking back, I think that's pretty crazy.
+I did meet my wife in middle school, which seemed natural at the time, but looking back, I think that's pretty crazy.

-Um now we raised three boys uh in in Arizona, but I spent um the first part of my career after going to Stanford and Stanford Law School, I was in San Francisco.
+Now we raised three boys in Arizona, but I spent the first part of my career after going to Stanford and Stanford Law School.

 I was in Silicon Valley.